Get your car loan pre-approved!

-To secure your car loan, it's necessary to have your vehicle finance application ready and pre-approved at the time of purchase of the vehicle.
+To secure your car loan, it's necessary to have your car finance application ready and pre-approved at the time of purchase of the vehicle.

 The main question is how to secure the perfect car deal in Australia.
-You need to select a car which meets your individual requirements perfectly, to get a price which fits your budget and to finance the purchase affordably.
+You need to select a car that meets your individual requirements perfectly, to get a price that fits your budget, and to finance the purchase affordably.